cjesq24/RoboDark/README.md

 # README

 A dark theme with enhanced syntax highlighting for JavaScript, HTML, and CSS.
 It's not just visually appealing but practical as well.
-The scoped syntax along with bold and italic fonts make it easy to identify your code and visualize its structure.
+The scoped syntax makes it easy to identify your code and visualize its structure.
 RoboDark offers a broad spectrum of magic colors beautifully contrasted with the dark theme behind it.
 It supports:

 - JavaScript